IoT Security Technologies

 The Role of Standards and Regulations

 Secure firmware verification and update mechanisms are indispensable for maintaining the security and integrity of IoT devices.
-Implementing a secure boot process that loads and executes only trusted, digitally signed firmware is essential to prevent unauthorized or tampered firmware from running.
+Implementing a secure boot process that loads and executes only trusted, digitally signed firmware is essential to prevent unauthorised or tampered firmware from running.
 This measure protects IoT devices from malware injection attacks during start-up.
-Additionally, secure over-the-air (OTA) update mechanisms should be established to enable the safe delivery of patches and security updates to IoT devices, safeguarding against man-in-the-middle attacks and unauthorized modifications during the update process [1].
+Additionally, secure over-the-air (OTA) update mechanisms should be established to enable the safe delivery of patches and security updates to IoT devices, safeguarding against man-in-the-middle attacks and unauthorised modifications during the update process [1].
 These strategies, combined with rigorous development practices and compliance with industry standards, create a robust security framework that supports the safe operation of IoT ecosystems.

 Blockchain-based firmware updates